 But it's worth reiterating that Prosser is on an absolute golden streak at the moment, following successes calling the iPhone SE and MacBook Pro 13in, and who knows?
 Maybe he's right again.

-In July The Information revealed that Foxconn has started to manufacture translucent lenses for Apple's glasses.
+Back in July 2020, meanwhile, The Information revealed that Foxconn had started to manufacture translucent lenses for Apple's glasses.

-In October 2019 analyst Ming-Chi Ku claimed that Apple will be collaborating with 'third-party brands' to design the headset, as per an October 2019 report (in Chinese).
+In October 2019 analyst Ming-Chi Ku claimed that Apple would be collaborating with 'third-party brands' to design the headset, as per an October 2019 report (in Chinese).

 A month later, in November 2019, a DigiTimes report suggested that Apple is partnering with Valve to make the AR glasses.
 DigiTimes reported back in July 2019 that Apple was ceasing development of the glasses, but it seems that the change was a transition to the partnership with Valve.

 Another potential partner is Imagination Technologies.
 Apple and Imagination Technologies had a bit of a falling out a few years ago when Apple ended its licensing contract with the British firm.
 But now it appears that Apple has struck a deal with Imagination Technologies due to their expertise in ray tracing, which is a technology that renders graphics with realistic lighting, reflections, and shadowing, so that they look real to the human eye.
 This kind of technology will be invaluable for AR applications.
 (Via Venture Beat)

 We don't know much about the technologies being used in Apple's AR specs (get it) but there are a few rumours circulating that could give an indication about what to expect.

 Apple has a number of patents related to AR glasses, leaving little doubt that the company is interested in the technology.
 One patent published by the US Patent and Trademark Office in October 2019 refers to Photochromic Lenses, which are the kind of glasses lenses that get darker when in bright sunlight.